 On 28 June, PREBLE in the company of USS Brooke (DEG-1) conducted two successful Terrier missile firings on the Pacific Missile Range.
 PREBLE then headed back to San Diego arriving at Pier 4, U.S. Naval Station on 29 June.

-On 7 July a Change-of-Command Ceremony was held aboard PREBLE where CAPT BRIAN McCAULEY, USN relieved CDR CARL J. BOYD, USN as Commander Destroyer Squadron One.
+On 7 July a Change-of-Command Ceremony was held aboard PREBLE where CAPT BRIAN McCAULEY, USN relieved CDR CARL J. BOYD, USN as COMDESRON ONE.

 PREBLE remained in port until 18 July when she began Refresher Training with Fleet Training Group, San Diego.